 Summary Process and Real Estate Attachments

 Facing an attachment on your house or summary process in general can be scary.
 It can lead people to dwell on whatever brought them there.
-Whether it’s a bad business decision or an unexpected illness, many people have regrets.
-At Marcotte Law Firm, we try to focus on the future instead of the past.
-If you’re facing a summary process or a real estate attachment, what can you do?Real Estate Attachments and Summary Process Hearings are No Joke
+Whether it's a bad business decision or an unexpected illness, many people have regrets.
+At Marcotte Law Firm, our Lowell Bankruptcy lawyers try to focus on the future instead of the past.
+If you're facing a summary process or a real estate attachment, what can you do?Real Estate Attachments and Summary Process Hearings Are No Joke

 Trustee Process generally falls into two categories: bank attachments and wage garnishments.
 With a bank attachment, the court can issue an order to freeze all your funds in the account that are above $2,500.
 In a wage garnishment, the court can order your employer to withhold either 15% of your gross wages or your disposable income less 50 times the average hourly minimum wage ($675 per week).

 However, there are other means of collection that are problematic once a creditor has a judgment against a debtor.
 In the field of consumer bankruptcy, those two areas are supplementary process and real estate attachments.What is Supplementary Process and Periodic Payment Hearings?

 In Massachusetts, Supplementary Process is a court action where the creditor's lawyer requests a "payment review" hearing.
 At this hearing, the debtor must show up and fill out a financial statement.
 The creditor's attorney and debtor will meet and discuss what they can pay.
 In New Hampshire, these are called Periodic Payment Hearings.

 If you can't come to an agreement with the creditor's lawyer, you will go before the Judge who will make a decision as to what the debtor has to pay periodically.
 They may decide that the debtor has no ability to pay, but that is in very rare circumstances.